-Step Four: Lay the colored pencil pieces next to the wooden board and mark each pencil.
+Step Five: Paint the wooden board white and mark where each tube will go.
+I used a large piece of wood from Joann Fabrics that originally measured 2″ x 36″.
+I cut it down to 18.25″ long.
+Lay the colored pencil pieces next to the wooden board and mark each pencil.
+Label the sections with the color.
 This will be a guide for where to glue the tubes so that the tubes line up with the pencils.
-I painted my piece of wood white after trimming it to size.
-My board was cut to be 18.25″

-I pressed carefully on my tubes to make them a bit more oblong instead of circular – this way they fit perfectly into the marks I made on my wooden board.
-I marked the sections on my wooden board so I wouldn’t get confused on which tube went where and then attached them using hot glue.
+Step Six: Attach the tubes to the board.
+Use hot glue to attach the tubes.
+You may need to push on the tubes a little so they are more like ovals to fit in the space marked.
 I started in the middle with the yellow tube using hot glue around the bottom of the tube.
 For the next tube, I put hot glue on the side and bottom so the tubes are all attached to each other and to the board.

-Step Five: Time to glue the colored pencils in place.
-I used Super Glue for this step and put glue along the bottom of my colored pencils and also a strip of glue on the front of each tube.
+Step Seven: Glue the colored pencils in place.
+I used Gorilla Glue for this step and put glue along the bottom of my colored pencils and also a strip of glue on the front of each tube.

 *If you there isn’t room on your board for the colored pencils to sit you could always glue them to the front of the board.

 The pencil holder is complete and ready to be filled!
 I sorted my pack of 100 Crayola Colored Pencils by color putting the white, tan and peach colors in the white container and the black and gray colors in the gray container.
 The pencil holder is super sturdy and I can move it around which is really handy.